 The Agroville Program, rather than win the loyalty of the resettled peasantry, destroyed any allegiance, however weak, the affected peasants may have had for the Diem regime.
 The program’s only saving grace, for both the peasantry and the political prospects of the Diem regime, was its limited scope.
 The regime built the majority of agrovilles in the immediate vicinity of Saigon.
 There were some agrovilles constructed in the Central Highlands and Mekong Delta, but the vast majority of peasants in South Vietnam remained untouched by the program.

 It is difficult to quantify the effects of the agrovilles on the Communist insurgency.
 The program doesn’t appear to have hurt the Vietcong.
 Rather, in all likelihood, the mismanaged agrovilles, in conjunction with the Diem regime’s many other shortcomings, spurred Vietcong recruitment.
-During the years of the program, the Vietcong experienced a noticeable increase in military power; its armed forces jumping from 4,000 in April, 1960, to 18,000 by the end of 1961.
+During the years of the program, the Vietcong experienced a noticeable increase in military power; its armed forces rose from 4,000 men in April 1960 to 18,000 men by the end of 1961.
 In 1962, the State Department’s Bureau of Intelligence and Research reported, “Vietcong capabilities have increased considerably during the past three years.
 In 1959, a relatively small but effective military-political apparatus operating largely in the Mekong delta provinces, the Viet Cong has since grown into a formidable force operating throughout the countryside….”

 Despite the failings of the Agroville Program, neither Diem nor the Americans gave up on the goal of resettling South Vietnam’s rural population.
-In the absence of rural reform, such as lower land rents, land redistribution, and greater political inclusiveness for rural residents, resettlement offered Diem one of the only other ways of diminishing the strength of the Vietcong in the countryside.
+In the absence of genuine reform, (which would have included lower land rents, land redistribution, and greater political inclusiveness for rural residents), resettlement offered Diem one of the only other ways of diminishing the strength of the Vietcong in the countryside.
 In 1961, the GVN renamed the agrovilles as agro-hamlets and thus was born a “new” program.
-Later that same year, the U.S. Embassy and the GVN began to plan for one of the most ambitious resettlement schemes in modern history – the Strategic Hamlet Program.
+Later that same year, the U.S. Embassy and the GVN began to plan for one of the most ambitious resettlement schemes in history – the Strategic Hamlet Program.

 Ronald H. Spector, Advice and Support: The Early Years of the U.S. Army in Vietnam,1941-1960, (New York: The Free Press, 1985), 332-333.